Levi Scott (bishop): Episcopal ministry

 Scott was elected to the episcopacy of the Methodist Episcopal Church by the 1852 General Conference.
 As a bishop he traveled extensively through all the states and territories in which his denomination was active.
 The year after his election, Scott sailed for Africa, visiting the missions and presiding at the session of the Liberia Annual Conference.
 He also visited the conferences on the West Coast of the United States three times, established the Wyoming Conference in 1852, and formed the Washington M. E. Conference during the Civil War, with the goal of attracting African Americans and their churches.
 In December 1866, Scott convened and chaired a meeting that resulted in the founding of a Black seminary that would become Morgan State University.
 He served as the senior bishop of the M. E. Church until his death, following the death of Bishop Thomas Asbury Morris in 1874.

 Death

 Scott suffered a stroke in 1880 and died in Odessa, Delaware, on July 13, 1882, at the age of 79.
-He was buried in the Union Methodist Church graveyard in Odessa.
+He was buried in the Union Methodist Church graveyard in Townsend, Delaware.